Lullabot/cmc/README.md

 ### Direct Field Access Sniff

-This sniff detects direct field access in Twig templates using the pattern `node.field_foo`.
-This pattern is discouraged because:
+This sniff detects direct field access in Twig templates using patterns like `node.field_*`, `content.field_*`, etc.
-- It bypasses field formatters and rendering systems
-- It makes templates less maintainable
-- It can lead to security issues if proper escaping isn't used

-To use the sniff:
+This pattern is discouraged because it may introduce caching bugs by leaving out the proper cache tags in the top-level render array.

+#### Installation

 1. Install development dependencies:
    ```bash